 9. Milk Chocolate

 Milk chocolate is undoubtedly the most well-loved chocolate variant as they account for more than half of the chocolate consumed worldwide.
 It contains chocolate liquor, milk products, and sugar.
 In Europe, condensed milk is the more popular choice, while Americans prefer milk solids.

-Per the FDA, this famous food beginning with M must have at least 10 percent of chocolate liquor, 12 percent of milk solids, and 3.39 percent milk fat.
+By the FDA guidelines, this famous food beginning with M must have at least 10 percent of chocolate liquor, 12 percent of milk solids, and 3.39 percent milk fat.
 Companies also add an emulsifier (usually soy lecithin) to improve the confection’s smoothness.

 Milk chocolate is much sweeter than all forms of dark chocolate, with less cocoa’s bitter flavor and more cooked milk and caramelized sugar’s sweetness.
 Although it still possesses a brown hue, the color falls on the lighter side compared to dark chocolate.